tnakatani/cs6601_assignment_2/README.md

 1. `isolation.py`: Includes the `Board` class and a function for printing out a game as text.
 2. `player_submission.py`: Where you'll implement required methods for your agents.
+3. `player_submission_tests.py`: Sample tests to validate your agents locally.
-3. `test_players.py`: Example agents for you to test against.
+3. `test_players.py`: Example agents used to play isolation locally.
 4. `submit.py`: A script to submit your work.

 ### The Assignment

 Your task is to create an AI that can play and win a game of Team Isolation.
 Your AI will be tested against several pre-baked AIs as well as your peers’ AI systems.
-You will implement your AI in Python, using our provided code as a starting point.
+You will implement your AI in Python 2.7, using our provided code as a starting point.

 In this repository, we provide: